jrotieno/veclab.github.io/pages/pages-root-folder/index.md

 <section>
 <p class="lead">
-Located in Kenya, at the <a href="http://www.kemri-wellcome.org" target="_blank"><strong>KEMRI-Wellcome Trust Research Programme</strong></a> in Kenya, we conduct intensive and long term studies into population dynamics of viral pathogens informing intervention strategies.
+Located in Kenya, at the <a href="http://www.kemri-wellcome.org" target="_blank"><strong>KEMRI-Wellcome Trust Research Programme</strong></a>, we conduct intensive and long term studies into population dynamics of viral pathogens informing intervention strategies.
 </p>
 </section>